6828. Bread sorting

 · (6, 5, 4, 3, 2, 1) = (6, 1) (5, 2) (4, 3);

-The first permutation has 6 cycles, the second permutation has 3 cycles.
-The number of cycles in permutations has different parity.
+The first permutation consists of 6 cycles, while the second consists of 3 cycles.
+Thus, the parity of the number of cycles in these permutations is different.

 Compute the number of inversions in both permutations in O(nlog2n) and compare their parity.